liferay/liferay-docs/en/discover/deployment/articles/02-installing-search-engine/01-elasticsearch/08-installing-elasticsearch-7/00-installing-elasticsearch-7-intro.markdown

 1. Install and configure Elasticsearch 7.x.

-2. Install the Liferay Connector to Elasticsearch 7 and restart @product@.
+2. Install the Liferay Connector to Elasticsearch 7.

 3. Disable the default, bundled Liferay Connector to Elasticsearch 6.